bcgov/MyGovBC-notification-server/docs/_docs/api-config.md

     * data type: object
 * outcome

-  For admin request, create the config item requested; forbidden otherwise
+  For admin request, create the config item requested if all required fields are populated; forbidden for user request

 * example